 Some have blamed pharmaceutical companies for flooding the country with the pills that eventually led users to heroin.
 Others have blamed the government for only fighting prescription pill abuse, and not setting up a system to fight heroin abuse.

-However, while the finger pointing continues regarding who is to blame for the crisis, the solution to addiction in any individual’s life remains clear.
-Professional addiction treatment is the best way to keep you or your loved one safe from heroin overdose.
+However, while the finger-pointing continues regarding who is to blame for the crisis, the solution to addiction in any individual’s life remains clear.
+Professional opioid addiction treatment in Florida is the best way to keep you or your loved one safe from a heroin overdose.

 Serenity House Detox provides shelter from the dangerous world of addiction.
-We can help you get the drugs out of your system the healthy way so that you can go on to have a successful recovery.
-Don’t continue to put yourself in danger.
-Call Serenity House Detox about treatment options and insurance coverage today.
+Contact us to get drugs and alcohol out of your system in a healthy way so that you can go on to have a successful recovery.

 Multiple locations provide the following detox options from any substance: